-

 What financial compensation is required under law or custom to terminate the employment relationship?
 How is such compensation calculated?

-There is no statutory requirement for an employer to pay redundancy or any other ‘severance’ pay on termination.
-However, employees would still be entitled to work or be paid in lieu of notice for their notice period, and employees will also receive statutory entitlements related to untaken leave pursuant to the Holidays Act 2003.
+There is no statutory requirement for an employer to pay redundancy compensation or any other ‘severance’ pay on termination.
+However, employees are entitled to a reasonable notice period, which they may work out, or salary to be paid in lieu of notice, if there is a provision in the employee’s employment agreement.
+Employees will also receive statutory entitlements related to untaken leave pursuant to the Holidays Act 2003.

 Redundancy compensation or severance pay may be provided for in an individual or collective employment agreement, or in an employer’s policy.